 Scottish Upland Sheep Support Scheme full guidance

-This is an old version of the page Date published: 18 March, 2022 Date superseded: 9 August, 2022
+Date published: 2 December, 2024

 For recent changes to this guidance, please see the bottom of the page .

 Table of Contents

 Introduction

 Claiming subsidy

-Claim period
+Claim submission window

 Retention period

 Retention Locations

 Declaring and claiming eligible ewe hoggs

 Eligibility

 Withdrawals

 Natural circumstances losses

 Force majeure / exceptional circumstances

 Eligibility checks

 Inspections

 Penalties

 Declarations and undertakings

 Payments

 Our targets

-Information about you and your payments
+How we look after your information

 Appeals and complaints

 Legal base

 Recent changes

 Previous versions

 Download guidance

 Introduction

 These notes cover the Scottish Upland Sheep Support Scheme (SUSSS).
 Please read them carefully so you understand the rules of the scheme.

 If you have any questions or concerns, please get in touch with your local area office.

 Contact us

 To obtain movement document forms please get in touch with your local area office, or contact the Scottish Animal Movement Unit (SAMU) by telephone on 0300 244 5888, fax on 0300 244 8844 or email at samu@gov.scot

 You can also view the movements notified on and off your holding by registering with ScotEID.

 Overview of scheme

 - this scheme gives direct support to help maintain sheep flocks in farm businesses reliant on poorer quality rough grazing found in Scotland's Basic Payment Region three.
 It has an annual budget of up to £7 million

 - eligible animals must be retained on your holding (including away winterings) from 1 December in the year of claim to 31 March in the following year

 - we pay on ewe hoggs (female sheep) born on Scottish holdings which rely on poor quality rough grazing found in Scotland's Basic Payment Region three (upper limit of 1 ewe hogg per 4 ha)

 - the ewe hoggs must be less than 12 months old at the start of the retention period

 - businesses that rely on poor quality rough grazing are defined as those which have: a) 80 per cent or more of their agricultural land in Scotland's Basic Payment Region three and b) no more than 200 hectares of good quality agricultural land in Scotland's Basic Payment Region one

 - claims can be made between 1 September and 30 November each year

 - you must maintain a flock register and keep it up to date.
 In addition, you must comply with the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009

 Registering with Rural Payments and Services

-To apply for this scheme, you must register with our new system.
-Even businesses who were previously registered with us must re-register.
+To apply for this scheme, you must register your business on our Rural Payments and Services system.

 You can find out more about how to register here

 Claiming subsidy

 Maximum number of claims

-There is no limit to the number of claims you can make.
+There is no limit to the number of claims you can submit.